Kubilaypeker/habertakip/README.md

-This is the first project of SyntaxSoftware
-It is an app that brings you the news that you need.
+Haber takip is an app that brings you the latest news that you need.